aashishgajangi/ecom/PRODUCT_PAGES_IMPLEMENTATION.md

 ## ✨ Summary

-The product pages implementation provides a comprehensive, modern e-commerce experience that seamlessly integrates with the existing Nisargalahari platform.
+The product pages implementation provides a comprehensive, modern e-commerce experience that seamlessly integrates with the existing Ecom platform.
 The design is unique, responsive, and optimized for both performance and user experience.
 All features are production-ready and follow Next.js and React best practices.